-I call myself a Street Photographer, though once upon a time one would have simply said “I am a photographer” and that is what it would have meant.
-Most of my photographs originate in the random chaos of the public space of the street, in the ambient weirdness of everyday life.
-I expose frames nearly every day and always carry a camera.
+These days I call myself a Street Photographer, though once upon a time I would have simply said “I’m a photographer” and that’s what it would have meant.
+Most of my photographs originate in the random chaos of the public space, in the ambient weirdness of everyday life.
+I always carry a camera, and I mean always.
 These images are my personal visual diary.
 They are not staged; reality is plenty strange enough.